opencord/cord/docs/build_internals.md

 The build system can be found in the `cord/build/` directory.

-## Configuring a build
+## Configuring a Build

-### Pod Config
+### POD Config

-Configuration for a specific pod, specified in a YAML file that is used to generate other configuration files.
+Configuration for a specific build, specified in a YAML file that is used to generate other configuration files.
 These also specify the scenario and profile to be used, allow for override the configuration in various ways, such as hostnames, passwords, and other ansible inventory specific items.
 These are specified in the `podconfigs` directory.

-A minimal Pod Config file must define:
+A minimal POD Config file must define:

 `cord_scenario` - the name of the scenario to use, which is defined in a directory under `scenarios`.